spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

     The **Direct** option is intended for a private configuration where a proxy is not implemented or not desired.

+8. If you are using PKX-E, no change is required and you can skip this step.

-8. If you are using K3s or RKE2 as the Kubernetes layer in your cluster profile, you need to update the `charts.virtual-machine-orchestrator.multus.networkController` parameter in the `values.yaml` for the VMO pack.
+    If you are using K3s or RKE2 as the Kubernetes layer in your cluster profile, you need to update the `charts.virtual-machine-orchestrator.multus.networkController` parameter in the `values.yaml` for the VMO pack.
 Add a line for the parameter `enableK3SHostPath` and set its value to `true`.
 In addition, change `criSocketContainerPath` to `/host/run/containerd/containerd.sock`.

     ```yaml {3-4}
     networkController: